delta-exchange/just-the-docs/docs/trading-guide/Leverage.md

 ## Order Leverage vs. Position Leverage

-In Delta Exchange, Order Leverage and Position Leverage are two indepenednt but related quantities. **Order Leverage** is the leverage at which all open orders are margined.
+In Delta Exchange, Order Leverage and Position Leverage are two independent but related quantities. **Order Leverage** is the leverage at which all open orders are margined.
 Order leverage for any contract can be set using the leverage slider in the order placement tab.

 ![image]({{site.baseurl}}/assets/images/order_leverage.jpg "How to change order leverage")